 Other interest assessments:

 O*NET Interest Profiler – FREE.
 Sponsored by the U.S. Department of Labor, this is a free assessment.
-Results show you careers related to your interests.
+Results include a list of careers related to your interests.

 Most people have between 200 and 500 skills!
 There are three categories of skills: